gbmhunter/MFixedPoint/README.rst

 Compiling
 =========

-Either use the provided Makefile in root directory, or integrate into an IDE.
+Either use the provided Makefile in root directory (for Linux-like systems), or integrate the source files into an IDE (for an embedded platform).
 The Makefile builds the fixed point libraries and automatically runs all unit tests and benchmark programs.

+Note: The repository must be downloaded into a folder called "MFixedPoint" (which it will do by default) for the Makefile to work correctly.

 To run the makefile, open a terminal in the root directory of this library, and type: